Stability index for algebras with involution: Stability Index of Algebras with Involution

 We finish this paper by pointing out some difficulties that need to be overcome in order to further the study of the stability index of algebras with involution.

 In the quadratic form literature one can find important links between the stability index of the field $F$ and the powers of the fundamental ideal $I^n(F)$, which crucially depend on Pfister forms (see for example \cite[Satz~3.17]{Broecker-74}).
-Although we can define $I(A,\s)$, the lack of a tensor product of hermitian forms in general is a serious obstacle to the development of analogous concepts and connections for Witt groups of algebras with involution.
+Although it is possible to define $I(A,\s)$ as the submodule of forms of even rank in $W(A,\s)$ (cf. \cite[\S 2.2]{BP1} or \cite[\S 3.2.1]{GB}), the lack of a tensor product of hermitian forms in general is a serious obstacle to the development of analogous concepts and connections for Witt groups of algebras with involution.

 Another issue is the following: the quadratic Pfister form $\la 1, a\ra$ has signature $2$ on $H(a)$ and signature $0$ on $H(-a)$, which is a fundamental observation when considering $\st(F)$.
-In contrast, this behaviour cannot in general be replicated with hermitian forms since the $H$-signature of the form $\la 1\ra_\s$ may not be constant and in addition may take values which are not in $\{-1,1\}$.
+In contrast, this behaviour cannot in general be replicated with hermitian forms since the signature of the form $\la 1\ra_\s$ may not be constant and in addition may take values which are not in $\{-1,1\}$.